jboss-developer/jboss-stacks/CONTRIBUTING.md

 6. Contribute new code or make changes to existing files.
 Make sure that you follow the General Guidelines below.

+7. Run the tests to check that everything is ok.

+        mvn test
+        mvn test -DskipArchetypeBuildTests #If you wish to skip the archetypes test
-7. Commit your changes to your local topic branch.
+8. Commit your changes to your local topic branch.
 You must use `git add filename` for every file you create or change.

         git add <changed-filename>
         git commit -m `Description of change...`

-8. Push your local topic branch to your github forked repository.
+9. Push your local topic branch to your github forked repository.
 This will create a branch on your Git fork repository with the same name as your local topic branch name.

         git push origin HEAD

-9. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
+10. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
 Give it a clear title and description.

 General Guidelines